openframeworks/ofBook/chapters/textures/chapter.md

 ## Intro

 In this chapter we will build the planet Earth from scratch.
 With a sphere and a texture is much more easier than what its sound.
-We will work with the `ofTexture` class, and after this chaper you will be able to apply any kind of texture to a 3d primitive.
+We will work with the `ofTexture` class, and after this chapter you will be able to apply any kind of texture to a 3d primitive.
 And you will be ready to dig further using shaders and textures [together](/ofBook/chapters/shaders.html#addingtextures).

 ## Basics: Adding a textures to a sphere

-To add a texture to a sphere we need to save the images that we want to apply in the `bin/data` folder.
+To add a texture to a sphere we need to save the image that we want to apply in the `bin/data` folder.
 Let's assume that we have saved this [image](http://paulbourke.net/geometry/transformationprojection/earth.jpg) and we want to apply it to a sphere.
 In order to do this, you need to setup a basic 3D scene, with a sphere and a texture object.
 Your app.h file should look like this:

 ```cpp
 #pragma once